aimad1234/tweets_analysis-NLP/README.md

 ## Streaming, real-time processing, and analyzing feedback tweets of coronavirus, and vaccines.

-## using kafka and elasticsearchw with kibana and of course with python.
+## using kafka and elasticsearchw with kibana with python.

 ### get tweets
 1. positive